HOME ENERGY RATINGS (HERS Ratings)

 What is a HERS Rating?

-HERS Index—A Market Standard
+HERS Index — A Market Standard

-Homebuyers like the HERS Index because it provides greater transparency and better information.
-A standard “Pass/Fail” building inspection indicates meeting minimum standards—it gives no credit or measure of how much better than the minimum standard the home may be.
-Builders like the HERS Index because it allows them to differentiate their product from the rest of the marketplace.
-Realtors are getting on board by “greening the MLS”—including the HERS Index and other “green” features as searchable data fields on the Multiple Listing Service.
-Metro Board of Realtors in NW Arkansas has done this recently, and others may follow suit across the state.
+The HERS Index is essentially a "miles-per-gallon" sticker for a home.
+Homebuyers like it because it provides greater transparency.
+A standard "Pass/Fail" building inspection only indicates meeting minimum standards — it gives no credit for how much better than minimum the home may be.
+Builders like the HERS Index because it allows them to differentiate their product in the marketplace.
+Realtors are getting on board by including the HERS Index as a searchable data field on the MLS.

 What is RESNET?